 🛏️Places to stay in Vellore:

-A wide range of hotels is available in Vellore, which can be booked online.
+A wide range of hotels are available in Vellore, which can be booked online.
 Being in the heart of the city, Vellore fort and Jalakanteshwar temple are surrounded by plenty of hotels.

 Vellore Fort and the temple through the ages, A.K.Sheshadri, Sri Jalakanteswarar Dharma Sthanam, 2006.